vyca2017/content/content/reference/platform/business-logic/file-management.md

 ## File Access

-As with any other model, you can make use of our [permission system](!alias-iegoo0heez) for file nodes.
-These permissions apply to the actual file nodes, however, **the file itself is publicly available at the url of the file node**, so everyone who knows the file secret and your project id has access to your file!
+Currently, **uploading and downloading files is allowed to everyone**. **The file itself is publicly available at the url of the file node**, so everyone who knows the file secret and your project id has access to your file!
 Knowing the file name is not enough to guess the file url.